basho/basho_docs/content/riak/kv/2.1.3/_reference-links.md

 [use ref handoff]: /riak/kv/2.1.3/using/reference/handoff
 [use ref monitoring]: /riak/kv/2.1.3/using/reference/monitoring
+[use ref search]: /riak/kv/2.1.3/using/reference/search
-[use ref search 2i]: /riak/kv/2.1.3/using/reference/search-secondary-indexes
+[use ref 2i]: /riak/kv/2.1.3/using/reference/secondary-indexes
 [use ref snmp]: /riak/kv/2.1.3/using/reference/snmp
+[use ref strong consistency]: /riak/2.1.3/using/reference/strong-consistency
 [use ref jmx]: /riak/kv/2.1.3/using/reference/jmx

 ### Cluster Admin